 A Jesuit priest who served as chaplain to the U.S. House of Representatives since 2011 was forced to resign by Republican Speaker Paul Ryan earlier this month, The Hill newspaper reported Thursday.
-(Update: On Friday, the U.S. House rejected a proposal to investigate the circumstances of the resignation.)

 According to the report, Patrick Conroy, S.J., submitted his resignation earlier this month, and it included a reference that it was written at the request of Speaker Ryan, who is Catholic.
+(Update: On May 3, Mr. Ryan announced that he would reinstate Father Conroy as House chaplain.)

 “As you have requested, I hereby offer my resignation as the 60th Chaplain of the United States House of Representatives,” the letter reads, according to The Hill.